Erasmus+ Europe

 Mobility of employees from any university or institution which has an ECHE (Erasmus Charter for Higher Education), including research centres, is not (according to the rules of the Erasmus+ programme) possible in this programme.
 Foreign teachers should be financed for this purpose by their home institution.

-Invited foreign practitioners must be nominated through MU call for the selection of applicants for teaching fellowships for the academic year (1st or 2nd cycle of the Erasmus+ Teaching Fellowship selection procedure).
+Invited foreign practitioners must be nominated through MU call for the selection of applicants for teaching placement for the academic year (1st or 2nd cycle of the Erasmus+ Teaching Placement selection procedure).
 The CZS coordinator announces the call and sends it to the coordinators at the faculties.
-An excel spreadsheet should be filled in and sent by the deadline to the e-mail: marakova@czs.muni.cz

 The invitation to the practitioner must be discussed with and approved by the CZS coordinator.
 To secure the correct administration of the placement, it is necessary to agree the placement with the CZS no later than 4 weeks before the planned arrival.